Step-Size Stability in Stochastic Optimization: A Theoretical Perspective: Theoretical Analysis

 We study model-based stochastic proximal point with step sizes $(\alpha_t)_{t\in \N} \subset \R_{> 0}$.
 Let $y\mapsto f_x(y,s)$ be a model of $f(\cdot,s)$ around $x\in \R^d$, then the update is given by

 We define $\delta_t$, called from now on the \textbf{stability index}, as

 We will later show that $\delta_t$, more precisely its scaling with respect to $\alpha_t$, determines how stable the model-based update~\eqref{eqn:update} is to the choice of the step size $\alpha_t$. \cref{fig:one} illustrates this phenomenon on a toy example.
-Before we derive the value of $\delta_t$ for concrete choices of $f_x(\cdot,s)$, in \cref{sec:models}, we start by presenting the role of $\delta_t$ in the standard convex suboptimality bounds.
-For deriving such bounds, we make the following model assumptions: for every $s\in \mathcal{S}$, it holds: \begin{enumerate}[label=(A\arabic*)] \item The mapping $y\mapsto f_x(y,s)$ is convex. \item We have $f_x(x,s) = f(x,s)$ for all $x\in \R^d$ and $f_x(y,s) \leq f(y,s)$ for all $y\in \R^d$. \end{enumerate} From the definitions \eqref{eqn:def-delta} and \eqref{eqn:update}, it follows immediately that the stability index is always non-negative under \ref{item:A2}. \begin{lemma} If the model satisfies $f_x(x,s) = f(x,s)$, in particular if \ref{item:A2} holds, then $\delta_t \geq 0$ holds for any $x_t \in \R^d,s_t \in \mathcal{S}$ and any $\alpha_t>0$. \end{lemma}
+Before we derive $\delta_t$ for concrete choices of $f_x(\cdot,s)$ (see \cref{sec:models}), we start by presenting the role of $\delta_t$ in suboptimality (resp.\ stationarity) bounds for the convex (resp.\ weakly convex) case.